openframeworks/ofSite/documentation/addons/ofxOsc/ofxOscSender.markdown

 _inlined_description: _

-creates a message using an ofParameter
+create & send a message with data from an ofParameter